tesar-tech/CustomAccelerators/README.md

   ```xml
    <Button ca:Extension.Identity="SimpleAccelerator" ca:Extension.IsEnabled="True"/>
   ```
+- Attached property has one great feature  - it changes tooltip of button (and appbarButton) when accelerator is changed (this behaviour is not supported with basic accelerators).
 - Why is it neccessary to set accelerators somewhere in C# code?
   - Main reason is necessity to reach all accelerators in one place (for edit control).
-In such case you are able to set all the accelerators from all pages.
+Accelerators from all pages, event those, that aren't loaded yet.
 - Why set the accelerators in `OnNavigatedTo` method?
   - It's not requisite.
 You can set this also in `OnLaunched` of `App.xaml.cs`, but note there are some IO operations (loading settings) that may delay the startup.
-- Shortcut in tooltip will be refreshed with new accelerator.
-This is true only when using attached property, but can be accomplished also with binding to button's tooltip (original KeyboardAccelerator doesn't support this refresh).
 - It saves the shortcuts persistently (using local settings).
 - You can't edit the appearance of `CustomAcceleratorsEditControl` (yet).
 - Dont't set `Key`, `Modifiers` or `Label` in xaml.
-Only within definition.
+Only within definitions.
 - It doesn't check if there are more action with same shortcut.
 In such case, just one action will be invoked.
-- There are cases when you want to use two accelerator that invoke same action, you can use `CustomAcceleratorSecondary`.
+- There are cases when you want to use two accelerator that invoke same action.
+No problem.
   - It's primary made for this special `CommandBar` [bug and its workarround](https://stackoverflow.com/questions/53735503/keyboard-accelerator-stops-working-in-uwp-app/62025749#62025749).
 - What about localization?
   - You can do it this way: